-Question: Breaking the view of self is a process of repeated, deep, and properly directed contemplation by the consciousness, where the consciousness presents evidence to the manas (ego-mind) demonstrating the illusory nature of the five aggregates (skandhas), ultimately leading to the manas's acknowledgment.
-This is a cyclical process of presenting evidence, persuading, presenting evidence again, and persuading again.
-The consciousness gradually presents all the evidence from contemplation to the manas, and finally, the manas acknowledges and accepts it.
-Is this acknowledgment also a form of "corresponding" (xiangying)?
-Is breaking the view of self also a form of corresponding with the manas?
-What is the difference between the meaning of "acknowledgment" (shouken) and "corresponding" (xiangying)?
+Question: The severance of self-view is a process of repeated, profound, and proper mental attention through contemplation by the consciousness, where the consciousness presents evidence to the mental faculty (manas) on the illusory nature of the five aggregates, ultimately leading to the mental faculty's acknowledgment.
+This is a cyclical process of presenting evidence, persuading, presenting more evidence, and persuading again.
+The consciousness gradually presents all the evidence from contemplation to the mental faculty, culminating in the mental faculty's acknowledgment and acceptance.
+Is this acknowledgment also a form of resonance?
+Is the severance of self-view also a form of resonance with the mental faculty?
+What is the distinction between the meaning of "acknowledgment" and "resonance"?

-When the manas corresponds with the principle of non-self, it thinks: "Oh!
+When the mental faculty resonates with the principle of selflessness, it will think: "Ah!
 So it is like this."
-This is because the manas did not previously know that all phenomena of its own five aggregates are illusory.
-Now, with the evidence laid out before it, it has no choice but to acknowledge this principle.
-Before this, the consciousness might have known some aspects of the principle of non-self to a greater or lesser extent, but the manas did not know because its wisdom was shallow, its ability to discern states was insufficient, and it was incapable of deep and subtle deliberation.
+Because the mental faculty does not know that all phenomena of its own five aggregates are illusory, now that the evidence is laid out before it, it has no choice but to acknowledge this principle.
+Previously, the consciousness knew some aspects of the principle of selflessness to varying degrees, but the mental faculty did not know due to insufficient wisdom and inadequate ability to discern states, preventing deep and subtle contemplation.

-The content understood through the consciousness's analytical thinking belongs to intellectual understanding (jie wu).
-This occurs because the power of concentration (samadhi) is not strong enough; it hasn't penetrated deeply into the manas, so the manas does not comprehend the principle.
-If concentration is strong, the consciousness's thinking can penetrate deeply, reducing superficial understanding.
-When the consciousness moves slowly, it can mobilize the power of the manas, activating the manas's deliberative nature.
-Then, once the manas itself understands, the consciousness certainly understands.
-When concentration is shallow and the analytical component of the consciousness is high, although the consciousness may easily understand, the evidence presented to the manas is insufficient, and the manas's own deliberative power is also insufficient, so the manas does not comprehend the principle.
-When the consciousness uses less analysis and effort, entrusting more to the manas to exert effort and deliberate more, then the realization (zheng wu) of the non-self of the five aggregates can be attained.
+The content analyzed, contemplated, and understood by the consciousness belongs to intellectual comprehension.
+This occurs when meditative concentration is not strong enough to penetrate the mental faculty, leaving the mental faculty unclear about the principle.
+If meditative concentration is strong, the consciousness's contemplation can penetrate deeply, reducing superficial understanding.
+When the consciousness moves slowly, it can mobilize the power of the mental faculty, activating its deliberative nature.
+Then, when the mental faculty itself understands, the consciousness certainly understands.
+When meditative concentration is shallow and the consciousness relies heavily on analysis, the consciousness may easily comprehend, but the evidence presented to the mental faculty is insufficient, and the mental faculty's own deliberative capacity is inadequate, leaving the mental faculty unclear about the principle.
+When the consciousness reduces analysis and effort, entrusting more to the mental faculty to exert effort and deliberate, it can realize the selflessness of the five aggregates.

-By uncovering all the functions, attributes, and roles of the manas, spiritual practice becomes a great shortcut – indeed, the greatest shortcut.
-We can then practice by leaps and bounds, and attaining Buddhahood becomes extremely rapid.
+By fully uncovering all the functions, attributes, and roles of the mental faculty, cultivation becomes a great shortcut—indeed, the greatest shortcut.
+We can then cultivate in leaps and bounds, attaining Buddhahood very rapidly.

 3